 If skiing, your rental package will include skis, boots and poles.
 You may want to go without the poles the first day.
 Some people feel that they are too much to keep track of the first day.
 Snowboard rental packages include boots and a snowboard.
 Helmet rentals are an additional amount.
 The staff will adjust the bindings on the skis and snowboards to fit you and your style of skiing or snowboarding.
 Be prepared to provide the rental shop with your height and weight to make the appropriate adjustments.

 Each year, Ski Big Bear provides hundreds of lessons to customers just like you.
 Most of our customers take private lessons.
 Having your own instructor allows them to give their undivided attention to you.
 This will help you get the most personalized service.
 Group lessons are available but there is no guarantee what ability and age the members of the group will be.
-Group lessons are only available to skiers over the age of 8 and snowboarders over the age of 12.
+Group lessons are only available to skiers and snowboarders over the age of 6.
 It is possible for two people to share one instructor if they are of comparable ability.
 Lessons generally last for one hour.
 That time can be shortened or lengthened, talk to the Snow Sports School Director.
 Advance reservations are not required.
 Just sign up when you arrive at the ski area.
 Your first lesson will focus on working with your equipment.
 Standing up, gliding on snow, starting and stopping will be covered.
 Depending on how quickly you progress, your lesson may include more.
 At the end of your lesson, if you feel your instructor earned it, it is customary to tip your instructor 10%-20%.

 Ski Big Bear has 4 aerial chairlifts.
 Each chair on the chairlift is able to hold one or two people.
 The chairlift takes you to the top of the mountain.
 Chairlifts require a little practice to use.
 Beginners should start with the Little Bear Chair.
 Ski Big Bear recommends that you take a lesson with the ski school to learn how to ride the chairlift.
 Make the lift attendant aware if it is your first time riding the chairlift.
+No matter how long you have beenn riding a chairlift, you should ride with the safety bar down, sit still always facing forward and never reach for a dropped item.
+Additional information on riding the chairlift safely can be found at: http://www.kidsonlifts.org

 If you have mentioned that you want to learn to ski or snowboard chances are you have thought about or someone else has told you that there is a possibility for injury.
 Since 1970, ski injuries have dropped 50% due to changes in technology affecting ski equipment.
 Our mountain maintains a ski patrol whose sole purpose is to maintain safety on the mountain.
 They will check passes, provide first aid and supervise behavior on the mountain.
 By using the facilities at Ski Big Bear, you agree to the waiver that is printed on the lift ticket.